python/cpython/Doc/c-api/file.rst

    Increments the PyFileObject's internal use count to indicate that the underlying :ctype:`FILE\*` is being used.
    This prevents Python from calling f_close() on it from another thread.
-   Callers of this must call `PyFile_DecUseCount` when they are finished with the :ctype:`FILE\*`.
+   Callers of this must call :cfunc:`PyFile_DecUseCount` when they are finished with the :ctype:`FILE\*`.
 Otherwise the file object will never be closed by Python.

    The GIL must be held while calling this function.

-   The suggested use is to call this after `PyFile_AsFile` just before you release the GIL.
+   The suggested use is to call this after :cfunc:`PyFile_AsFile` just before you release the GIL.

    .. versionadded:: 2.6